Dairy Farmer Creates Inspirational Vibes

 The world will require us to produce more food, whether we like it or not, and dairy will remain an important necessity.
 Several factors influence how the future will be shaped.

-First, water.
+Premier, l'eau.
 This is and will become an even bigger topic.
-In several parts of the world, e.g. in the US, water is becoming a scarce commodity and this will have huge impact on how the dairy, in fact the entire food production industry, will develop.
+In several parts of the world, par exemple. in the US, water is becoming a scarce commodity and this will have huge impact on how the dairy, in fact the entire food production industry, will develop.
 Growth may be limited in some parts of the world while other parts will become more important.

 Another topic is the fight for land.
 Higher outputs will require access to high yielding land.
 The better the land, the higher the prices.
 But farmers are not the only ones looking to obtain this land.
 Big investors, wealthy individuals are competing.
 Farmers are an important link in solving the global food issue.
 We need to nurture and safeguard that link.